wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 Look@LAN_1.0
 <ul>
     <li>network discovery tool</li>
-    <li>would scan the network every few minutes and sound an alert when a device joined the network.
+    <li>would scan the network every few minutes and sound an alert when a device joined the network
     <li>helped readily identify a user/device</li>
 </ul>